 \section{Acknowledgements}

 The authors would like to express many thanks to the anonymous referees for their corrections and valuable comments.
 J.-H. Lee would like to thank Paul Terwilliger for several valuable conversations and comments.
 J.H.
-Koolen is partially supported by the National Natural Science Foundation of China (No. 12071454), Anhui Initiative in Quantum Information Technologies (No. AHY150000) and the National Key R and D Program of China (No. 2020YFA0713100).
+Koolen is partially supported by the National Key R and D Program of China (No. 2020YFA0713100), the National Natural Science Foundation of China (No. 12071454), and the Anhui Initiative in Quantum Information Technologies (No. AHY150000).
 Y.-Y Tan is supported by the National Natural Science Foundation of China (No.~11801007,~12171002) and Natural Science Foundation of Anhui Province (No. 1808085MA17) and the foundation of Anhui Jianzhu University (No. 2018QD22).